5 Powerful Things That Happen When You Wait on God

 We know that God many times will answer prayers for those whom we think least deserve it.

-His desires literally become our desire!
+Over time, His desires become our desires.

-And we know that when we pray according to His will He answers us.
+And we know that when we pray according to His will, He answers us.
 That’s what His Word promises.

 2. He also brought me up out of a horrible pit, out of the miry clay, and set my feet upon a rock, and established my steps.
 Psalm 40:2